kubekno/portfolio/README.md

 # PORTFOLIO
 ## ABOUT ME
-My name is Iwona Korczykowska.
+My name is Iwona.
 I have a Bachelor degree in Interior Design.
 I graduated from Polish-Japanese Academy of Information Technology in Warsaw.
 Recently I have started to interest of automation software testing.
 My future plan is start security testing, but firstly i would like to develop basic knowlage of  automation testing to build solid fundaments for it.

 ## TOOLS